yashyash0110/Git-and-Github/README.md

 `git add <files>` : Moves the untracked files to the staging area.
 - To add all the files no matter what, you can do `git add .`

-`git commit -m <messages>` : To commit the files that are in the staging area.
+`git commit -m <message>` : To commit the files that are in the staging area.
 - Commit needs a message.
 - If commit message is not provided, a vim code editor will be opened and you have to write a message there.

-**git log** : Gives the details of commit ID, Author, date and time of commit, commit message.
+`git log` : Gives the details of commit ID, Author, date and time of commit, commit message.
 - Each commit ID is differentiated by the initial few characters (SHA) `git log --oneline` : Less detailed